SO 101S: Introduction to Sociology

 The techniques and application of social science research, critical evaluation of research evidence, designing and administering a group survey project.
 Prerequisite: SO 160M

 SO 404: Crime, Justice and Ethics

 Apply ethical theories to analyze criminal justice conduct.
 Due process in law enforcement, tension between truth and loyalty, exercise of discretionary power, use of force, justification for punishment.
-Prerequisites: SO 224S and 324S or permission of instructor.
+Prerequisites: SO 221 or SO 324S.

 SO 420: Sociology of Culture

 This course will examine theories of the production and uses of culture.
 We will go on to consider how culture impacts social stratification, race relations, arts and media production and reception, and sexuality.
 Prequisite: SO101S.

 The processes whereby "society" is manufactured such that it becomes a force external to the dynamics which produced it.
 Primary frameworks, the anchoring of activity, legitimation, internalization, selective attention, typification.
 Prerequisite: SO 234 or SO 235.

 SO 498: Comprehensive Examination